 How in this wounded world, could our great God ask such of us mere mortals?
 Well, let me remind you that happiness and joy are not the same things.
 I can explain that better, here.

 Perhaps a better question should be made clear.
 Why does the Sovereign, omniscient God of my heart and ruler of this universe need to test my faith?
 Doesn’t He already perfectly know both the quality and quantity of my faith?
 Yes.
 Of course, He does.
 That’s exactly why He allows trials.
-The basic end result of all trials is designed to be the strengthening of our faith.
+The basic end result of all trials is designed to be the strengthening of your faith.

 Trials, storms, and times of testing come in various shapes, sizes, and seasons.
-From the earthly perspective, we readily recognize trials of disobedience.
+From the earthly perspective, you and I can readily recognize trials of disobedience.

 Storms of disobedience are easily cited.
 Think of the Prophet Jonah, for example.
 A quick perusal of the four chapters identified by his name reveals that it was his personal disobedience to the known will of God that floated his life into a trial of epic proportions.
 Through many Bible examples and contemporary ones as well, there is a huge principle at work.
 Willful disobedience to the known will of God is a one-way ticket into a storm of correction.
-However, we should thank God for course corrections in life.
-It is His goodness that leads us to these times.
+However, you should thank God for course corrections in life.
+It is His goodness that leads us to and through these times.

 Just be good, enjoy spiritual prosperity, and everything should be okay.
 Sounds good.
 Right?
 It seems simple enough that with willful obedience to God’s Word and will I can eat of the good of the land and bathe daily in its blessings.
 That, however, is more of a fairy tale than a biblical reality.

-The reality of Bible evidence and the experience of the righteous teach us that we sometimes fall into trials because we did everything right.
+The reality of Bible evidence and the experience of the righteous teaches that we sometimes fall into trials because we did everything right.
 Storms of obedience often come unexpectedly.
 Seriously, whoever expects to get in trouble for doing right?